New coordinated care approach aims to boost stroke recovery

 Summary

 This study tested a new way of caring for stroke patients that brings together doctors, nurses, and family members using technology and teamwork.
 About 1,200 adults who had a stroke took part.
-The goal was to see if this coordinated approach improves quality of life and reduces disability one year after the stroke.
+The goal was to see if this coordinated care helps people recover better and have a higher quality of life after leaving the hospital.

 Get updates